gwinndr/Recursive-Clustering/README.md

 # Recursive-Clustering Demo
 Original paper found here: https://tars.clarkson.edu/papers/BlockGroup_GISTAM2018.pdf

+In the process of creating a cleaned up codebase for this and putting it up on PyPi.

 Note that this not a general-purpose library at the moment, I am still working on that.
 This is just a workable demo from the paper.
 This code is also not documented so please refer to this README for usage instructions.

 The *X11 forwarding message* was present for when this was run on a server without X11 forwarding set up.
 If you're running locally, just answer yes.